-While Europe tends to top the list more often than not, findings do change, and the data does update weekly.
-By interacting with the heatmap, you’ll see which specific countries have a higher (or lower) threat rate than the region’s running average.
+While Europe tends to top the list more often than not, findings do change, and the information does update weekly.
+By interacting with the heatmap, you’ll see which specific countries have a higher (or lower) rate of cybersecurity vulnerabilities and threats compared to the running average.

 Which countries carry the highest weekly cyberthreat spikes?

 The infographic below reveals which countries suffer the highest threat rate spikes from week to week.
-The monitoring period started on October 17 and will continue to be recorded throughout the 2022 online shopping season.
-The last graph also reports week-over-week global threats per scan.
+The monitoring period started October 17 and recorded throughout 2022 online shopping season, ending with January 1st, 2023.
+The last graph also reports week-over-week for global threats per scan.

 Cyberthreats.
 Types, tactics, and characteristics